aniruddhbansal2000/sorting_visualizer/README.md

 This is a sorting Visulizer made in ReactJS.
-Heavily Inspired by Clement Mihailescu's Soring Visualizer project.
+Heavily Inspired by Clement Mihailescu's Sorting Visualizer project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).